Feb 8, 2019

 - Bundle prizes: That restaurant gift card from the four-star Italian restaurant down the street?
 That would go well in a basket with the three bottles of wine from a local vineyard, which happens to pair perfectly with a cookbook series.
 Grouping complementary gifts generates buzz and drives up silent auction item values — the exact recipe you’re looking for.

-- Don’t go overboard: A good industry rule of thumb is to have one item for every five to six guests.
-This ratio ensures the auction remains competitive — and no donated items get left behind.
+- Stay within your limits: A good industry rule of thumb is to have one item for every five to six guests.
+This ratio ensures the auction remains competitive — and all donated items receive bids.

 - Highlight your partners: Invite representatives from your corporate sponsors and business donors to your silent auction.
 Give them a special VIP table and thank-you gifts.
 After all, they’re the ones who made this special fundraiser possible!

-If this corporate sponsorship guide has inspired you, and you are ready for next steps, schedule a GiveSmart demo to exceed your fundraising goals with corporate sponsorship expertise right here, in your Houston backyard.
+If this corporate sponsorship guide has inspired you, and you are ready for the next steps, we are here to support you at GiveSmart.
+At GiveSmart, our mobile bidding and auctioning solutions allow you to better organize your event and donations, from early bidding to on-site help.
+GiveSmart has tools to help you navigate and smoothly run virtual and hybrid events.
+Schedule a GiveSmart demo to exceed your fundraising goals with corporate sponsorship expertise right here, in your Houston backyard.